 The grain first passes through two break rollers made of cast steel.
 Set slightly apart from the bottom roller, the top roller runs a bit faster, creating a shearing action that opens up the grain rather than crushing it.

-The fragments are separated by weight and size before being sieved and air blow to separate the bran, endosperm, and wheatgerm.
+The fragments are separated by weight and size before being sieved to separate the bran, endosperm, and wheatgerm.

 It takes several passes through the break rolls to get all the endosperm out of the bran; that nearest to the bran layers tends to need several passes to separate it.